 DNA analysis provides a more accurate picture of their lineage - see DNA Stories on this website for more information.

-Decades later, their love survived and lingers with their descendants.
+Decades later, their love survived and lingered with their descendants.

 "The use of race to inform clinical diagnoses and decision making may reinforce disproven notions of race as a biological construct and contribute to ongoing racial disparities in health and health care."
 Michelle Tong and Samantha Artiga